copadev/swift-extensions/README.md

 ## Usage

-Simply drag [Swift]Extensions.swift on Source folder into your project or just copying the extensions functions that you want to use.
+- Simply drag Source folder into your project.
+- Or just copying the functions that you want to use.

 #### Notes: